 With about 1 million inhabitants, the greater Oslo region is an excellent test lab for smart, green transport solutions.
 Ruter – the public transport company for the region – has stated that all its modes of transport will become emission free by 2028.

-In Bergen – which is Norway’s second largest city and the unofficial capital of Western Norway – shared mobility is the keyword.
-The city recently opened two of about 10 mobility hubs.
+In Bergen in Western Norway – which is Norway’s second largest city with a population of just over a quarter million – shared mobility is the keyword.
+The city has opened several of what will be about 10 mobility hubs.
 The core of each hub is made up of permanent, reserved parking spaces for car-sharing cars, primarily electric ones.
 Mobility hubs are located close to public transport and ride-sharing stops, and offer secure bicycle parking, access to city bikes and chargers for electric vehicles.
-This makes it easier for people to travel to and around the city without using a private car.

 The registry contains data in numerous areas, including the environment, health, geography, agriculture, traffic and demographics, and it is available for use by everyone.
 In the context of smart cities, for example, car-sharing companies can use traffic data and data from the Norwegian Mapping Authority to determine the demand for their services.